 - Research during 2014-2015 focused on monitoring strategies and attractants, population dynamics in novel habitats, approaches for assessing the effectiveness of mitigating tactics, and cold tolerance of beetles.
 In addition to focusing on the beetle, the program evaluates specific strategies for rehabilitating an increasing area of damaged pine stands.
 It also assesses post-beetle vegetation succession and changes in hydrology, as subtle changes in these site factors will have long-term impacts on future forest productivity and the flow of other ecological services. - Among the many accomplishments in 2014, the Information Exchange Forum remains pivotal to the exchange of scientific information between scientists, practitioners, and community representatives.
-The April 2014 forum attracted nearly 75 participants, who heard from guest speakers from British Columbia, Colorado, and Saskatchewan that Alberta is not alone in the battle against unprecedented infestations along with threats from fire and post-beetle infestations. - One of many outcomes from the MPB research projects was the development of a more effective attractant by the Erbilgin Lab at the University of Alberta.
-This attractant will be field-tested at the leading edge of the MPB infestation.
+The April 2014 forum attracted nearly 75 participants, who heard from guest speakers from British Columbia, Colorado, and Saskatchewan that Alberta is not alone in the battle against unprecedented infestations along with threats from fire and post-beetle infestations.

-- Documenting beetles at very low densities provides a major advantage to forest health officers as they can develop operational strategies to curb the development of epidemic populations. - The Interaction of Prescribed Fire and Beetle Populations project is in the process of determining whether MPB will be successful at locating and breeding in fire-injured trees.
-It is also assessing the quality and quantity of beetle offspring emerging from fire-injured trees (relative to those emerging from MPB-killed trees in unburned control stands), and understanding the role of prescribed fire in MPB population growth in both burned and neighbouring unburned stands. - This information will be useful in understanding the role of prescribed fire in the short- and long-term population dynamics of MPB, and will be invaluable for using fire as a tool for MPB management. - This research is also expected to determine whether MPBs preferentially locate and breed in fire-injured trees in burned stands, whether prescribed fires predispose burned and unburned stands to MPB attack, and whether prescribed fire indices are correlated to MPB attack on fire-injured trees.
+- One of many outcomes from the MPB research projects was the development of a more effective attractant by the Erbilgin Lab at the University of Alberta.
+This attractant will be field-tested at the leading edge of the MPB infestation. - Documenting beetles at very low densities provides a major advantage to forest health officers as they can develop operational strategies to curb the development of epidemic populations. - The Interaction of Prescribed Fire and Beetle Populations project is in the process of determining whether MPB will be successful at locating and breeding in fire-injured trees.
+It is also assessing the quality and quantity of beetle offspring emerging from fire-injured trees (relative to those emerging from MPB-killed trees in unburned control stands), and understanding the role of prescribed fire in MPB population growth in both burned and neighbouring unburned stands.

-- Researchers are also in the process of determining how long fire-injured trees will be viable hosts for MPB colonization, and how this will vary with the fire injury indices on individual trees, as well as whether colonization, reproduction success, and offspring quality differ between burned and neighbouring unburned stands, and whether burned stands will become a sink or source for MPB population across landscapes. - The Cold Tolerance of Mountain Pine Beetle: Impact on Population Dynamics and Spread in Canada project is increasing understanding of the factors influencing the spread of the beetle in Alberta and Canadian boreal pine forests.
+- This information will be useful in understanding the role of prescribed fire in the short- and long-term population dynamics of MPB, and will be invaluable for using fire as a tool for MPB management. - This research is also expected to determine whether MPBs preferentially locate and breed in fire-injured trees in burned stands, whether prescribed fires predispose burned and unburned stands to MPB attack, and whether prescribed fire indices are correlated to MPB attack on fire-injured trees. - It will help forest managers to optimize prescribed burns as a management tool for MPB and help silviculturists who prescribe fire for rehabilitation purposes, because they will have an understanding of the risks of secondary attack by beetles emanating from live but damaged trees at the fire edge. - The Cold Tolerance of Mountain Pine Beetle: Impact on Population Dynamics and Spread in Canada project is increasing understanding of the factors influencing the spread of the beetle in Alberta and Canadian boreal pine forests.
 This study examines how insect mortality varies with the severity and duration of cold exposure.
 The research will generate data to improve annual predictions of winter mortality and population trends based on actualized weather, enhance the identification of areas at risk in the future through refinement of climatic suitability indexes, and develop parameters to improve the existing U.S. MPB winter survival model for use in northern Alberta and the boreal forest. - The research that has been undertaken in 2014-2015 will give government, industrial practitioners, and policy makers the necessary information to develop appropriate responses to slow the spread of the MPB.